Frequently Asked Questions - Electronic Notary Service

 Charges occur when you create a timestamp for a particular computer file or when you timestamp a digital signature.
 When creating a digital signature with our software, the signature is also timestamped.
 The charge for a single timestamp is 40 cents (USD $ 0.40).
 There is a $10 minimum for additions to your account using your credit card.
 Details are here.

-| e-TimeStamp is truly versatile: any file on your computer can be timestamped.
 That is one of the benefits of our new Digital Age; So many different kinds of things are captured in their digital form.
 To list a few:

 The digital timestamp was defined by open standards as part of the technology called Digital Signatures, or PKI.
 DigiStamp uses this accepted method and then adds an external audit and certified hardware to provide a trusted web-based service.
 The result is strong evidence to prove that your computer files are authentic.